The fdisk command on Linux Explained

 print command

-As we can see in the above output, currently this disk has no partitions.
+As we can see in the above output, this disk currently has no partitions.

 MBR firmware